 The BC Teachers' Council is currently reviewing the Standards for the Education, Competence and Professional Conduct of Educators in BC.
-To support the review, the Teacher Regulation Branch welcomes feedback from certificate holders, teacher candidates, education partners, students, parents, and the public.
-Read more about how you can provide your feedback.
+To support the review, the Teacher Regulation Branch asked for feedback from certificate holders, teacher candidates, education partners, students, parents, and the public.
+Read more about the review process.

 Established by the British Columbia Teachers' Council for individuals who hold a certificate of qualification.

 Educators value and care for all students and act in their best interests.

 Educators are responsible for fostering the emotional, esthetic, intellectual, physical, social and vocational development of students.
 They are responsible for the emotional and physical safety of students.
 Educators treat students with respect and dignity.
 Educators respect the diversity in their classrooms, schools and communities.
 Educators have a privileged position of power and trust.
 They respect confidentiality unless disclosure is required by law.
 Educators do not abuse or exploit students or minors for personal, sexual, ideological, material or other advantage.